 As of the Closing Date, the Company assumed the 2011 Equity Incentive Plan (the "Plan") of Old XCel as approved by Old XCel's board of directors and stockholders.
 The purpose of the Plan is to enable the Company to offer its employees, officers, directors, consultants and others whose past, present and/or potential contributions to the Company have been, are or will be important to the success of the Company, an opportunity to acquire a proprietary interest in the Company.
 A total of 2,500,000 shares of common stock are eligible for issuance under the Plan.
 The Plan provides for the grant of any or all of the following types of awards: stock options, restricted stock, deferred stock, stock appreciation rights and other stock-based awards.
 The Plan will be administered by the Board, or, at the Board's discretion, a committee of the Board.
 On October 17, 2011, the Company issued to the board 250,000 options.
-33.33% vest immediately, 33.34% vest on the first anniversary of the grant and the 33.34% vest on the 2nd anniversary of the grant.
-On October 21, 2011 the Company issued to employees (non-management) 17,125 stock options and 17,125 restricted stock grants.
+33.33% vest immediately, 33.34% vest on the first anniversary of the grant and the 33.34% vest on the 2nd anniversary of the grants.
 The employee stock options and restricted stock grants vest 50% on the first anniversary of the grant and 50% vest on the 2nd anniversary of the grant.